ETERNA-earkiv/ETERNA/documentation/Disposal_Policies.md

 [MoReq2010®](https://moreq.info/) states "Disposal schedules are critical to managing records because MoReq2010® specifies that a record in an MCRS may only be destroyed as part of a disposal process governed by the disposal schedule assigned to that record.
 It is the record’s disposal schedule that determines how long a record is retained and how it is subsequently disposed of at the end of its retention period."

-RODA supports three types of disposal actions:
+ETERNA supports three types of disposal actions:

 1. Retain permanently;
 2. Review at the end of the retention period;